microsounds/microsounds.github.io/.src/notes/figures.md

 * [sloppy paint, gloppy paint](https://myfigurecollection.net/picture/2529349) and paint overspray, a complete disregard for quality

 Quality can vary wildly with knockoffs, they consistently teeter the line between **garbage** and **barely acceptable** _(from one viewing angle)_, with few exceptions.
-The best possible case is coming across "quality rejects" from the genuine production run, but in general, they have no resale or collectible value if you care about that sort of thing.
+The best possible case is coming across "quality rejects" from the genuine production run, but in general, they have no residual resale or collectible value if you care about that sort of thing.
 That being said, I won't advise against buying them willingly and deliberately if you accept the drawbacks.

 [^rem]: A wild new frontier in bootlegs, this is a combination of